MichaelTMiyoshi/WilliamsGameEngine.Net/README.md

 1) This should open the solution and the tool bar should now contain a green play button with “Debug, AnyCPU”.
 1) Press play and see it compile and run, showing a blank window ready for the tutorial to start.

+## Setup in Visual Studio 2022 for Mac

+1) Install Visual Studio for Mac 2022 from [https://visualstudio.microsoft.com/vs/mac/](https://visualstudio.microsoft.com/vs/mac/)
+2) Install MacPorts from [https://www.macports.org/](https://www.macports.org/).
+This will also ensure you have XCode properly installed and setup. *Follow these instructions carefully!*
+3) Open a Terminal window and execute `sudo port install csfml`.
+Answer `yes` or `y` when prompted to complete the installation.
+4) Launch Visual Studio 2022 for Mac
+5) Ignore the initial screen and select `File -> Clone Repository...`
+6) Paste in `https://github.com/[Your GitHub username]/WilliamsGameEngine.Net.git` and click Clone.
+(You can get the link by going to your forked repository on your GitHub account, and pressing the copy link button.)
+7) Click the arrow next to MyGame to see the source files, like GameScene.cs.
+8) The tool bar should contain a white play button with “Debug, Default”.
+9) Press play and see it compile and run, showing a blank window ready for the tutorial to start.

 ## Updates to the Tutorial